4 Tips for Keeping Your Wallet or Purse Safe From Identity Thieves

 Four Tips for Keeping Your Purse or Wallet Safe

-Here are four tips for keeping your identity safe:
+Here are four tips for preventing identity theft:

 - Keep it close.
 If you’re carrying a purse, make sure it has short straps so that it rides right under your arm.
 And if you don’t have a purse with a short strap, swing your purse over your body with the bag part of the purse in front of you.
 It’s much harder for a thief to steal your purse from the front than the side or back.